WebOfTrust/keri/docs/Q-and-A.md

 The KERI whitepaper has little about virtual credentials and KERI's place in the W3C SSI space for DIDs and VCs.
 The reason is that KERI is mainly a level 1 and level 2 solution in the trust-over-ip framework.\
 *(@henkvancann)*

-In the following presenation of *SamMSmith*, there's a lot information about the relation between KERI and VCs: <https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf>
+In the following presentation of *SamMSmith*, there's a lot information about the relation between KERI and VCs: <https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf>

 ---